hackerone/observable-web/presentations/webdevcon/notes.md

 In Observable, we use subscribe instead of then.

 We pass onNext and onError functions

-Since it can emit multiple values, we need a way to see when it's complete, so we pass a onComplete function as well.
+The onNext gets called every time the observable emits a value.

-The onNext gets called every time the observable emits a value and onComplete will call when all the values are emitted.
+Since it can emit multiple values, we need a way to see when it's complete, so we pass a onComplete function as well. onComplete will call when all the values are emitted.

 ```javascript
 subscription = observable.subscribe(onNext, onComplete, onError);
 ```

 ### unsubscribe observables

 Since observables can emit multiple values, we'll need a way to unsubscribe. we just call unsubscribe on the subscription